blurend29/clo835_s24_final_project/README.md

-# Deploy a Python Application on Kubernetes
+# Full-Stack Application Deployment and Management on Kubernetes

-In this project/assignment, I deployed a Python web application that displays the current time in Toronto, Canada, using Kubernetes.
-The application is containerized using Docker, and uses NodePort to expose it on port 3030.
+In this project, I deployed a full-stack application on a Kubernetes cluster, which includes a Node.js backend, a MongoDB database, and an Nginx frontend.
+I used Docker for containerization, Kubernetes for orchestration, ConfigMaps for environment management, and Persistent Volumes for data storage.
+This project provided me with hands-on experience in deploying, managing, and scaling a complete application on Kubernetes.

 ## Steps used to complete the assignment/project